Native token

 Note: these aliases are only local to your machine.
 When exchanging with other users, always verify that your aliases' token IDs match.

-Now let's add those two token IDs to our aliases:
+Now let's add the two token IDs generated earlier to our aliases:

 Now let's mint some tokens for ourselves.
 First grab your wallet address, and then create the token mint transaction, and finally - broadcast it: